ggfree: ggplot2-style plots with just base R graphics

 package that is becoming synonymous with data visualization in R. The

-community of developers working within the ggplot2
+community of developers working within the ggplot2 framework have

 implemented some rather nice